5 Unexpected Places to Store Your Emergency Fund in 2023

 3. Investment Apps

 Acorns allows users to invest spare change from everyday transactions into diversified portfolios.
 For instance, a user with a weekly coffee habit could automatically invest pennies into a low-cost ETF.
 This model promotes a new understanding of liquid savings, suggesting that emergency funds could benefit from modest investment growth.
+It reflects a growing trend identified in 5 Interaction Models That Are Reshaping Financial Services in 2023.

 4. Cash Management Accounts